SmartX-Labs/SmartX-Mini/SmartX-Mini-2022 Collection/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10.md

 #### 2-5-6.
 Broker configuration(IN NUC, `broker0`, `broker1`, `broker2` containers)

-Open server properties file and change proper broker id and port (they must be unique to each other)
+Open server properties file and change proper broker id and port.
+They must be unique to each other.

 ```bash
 sudo vi config/server.properties